mautic/developer-documentation-new/docs/plugins/mvc.rst

 Matching Routes to controller methods
 =====================================

+.. vale off

-The :ref:`route defined in the config</plugins/config>` determines which controller method is called.
+The :ref:`route defined in the config</plugins/config>` determines the controller method.
 Take this example:

+.. vale on

 .. code-block:: php